efano/bi-variate-prop/README.md

-# bi-variate-prop
+# bivariate-prop
-A repo for hosting a bi-variate prop symbol map
+A repo for hosting a bivariate prop symbol map